“College Bound Essentials” 3-Hour Private College Prep Session or Workshop

 Not from NC or SC?
 Clients who live too far for a meeting in-person can enjoy the same session through a pre-scheduled conference call.
 You will receive your resources in advance, followed by the same personal and customized session you would enjoy sitting in the Scholarship Gold office.

-“College Bound Essentials” consultation: $195 for a 2-3 hour session and a College Planning binder full of valuable resources.
+“College Bound Essentials” consultation: Call for pricing for a 2-3 hour session and a College Planning binder full of valuable resources.
 This one-time session includes parents and students and covers:

 - Current strengths/weaknessesof student and how to address them